Taxation (LLM)

 Tax Policy

 If you are interested in a career in government or in teaching, you should strive to obtain a broad exposure to both tax policy and substantive tax issues.
 The Tax Policy and Public Finance Colloquium is an excellent option to consider.
 We offer a broad variety of tax policy courses.
 In addition, we recommend taking non-policy courses to round out your tax background.
-Some tax policy courses are mutually exclusive with each other, so as to limit students to a single tax policy course initially.
-Since these are small seminars that are required for full-time students, we want to make sure everyone gets a shot at their required course before we allow students to add multiple sections.
-We may ask you to wait until the first week of the course in question to add a second policy seminar.
+Some tax policy courses are mutually exclusive with each other, to initially limit students to registration in a single tax policy course.
+Since these are small seminars that are required for full-time students, we want to ensure all students have a chance to enroll before we allow interested students the opportunity to enroll in multiple policy courses.
+We may ask you to wait until the first week of the semester to add a second policy seminar.
 Students should exercise care when bidding on more than one tax policy course and can contact the program director closer to the start of the course to see if additional policy courses may be taken.

 Independent Writing Requirement